Dame Imelda Staunton and Simon Le Bon to receive royal honours at Windsor Castle

 Singer-songwriter Rebecca Ferguson and ex-footballer Graeme Souness will also be recognised at the investiture ceremony.

-Ferguson, 38, finished runners-up on The X Factor in 2010 behind winner Matt Cardle and ahead of One Direction.
+Ferguson, 38, finished runner-up on The X Factor in 2010 behind winner Matt Cardle and ahead of One Direction.

 She will be made an MBE for her services to the music industry having turned towards activism in recent years, including campaigning for the introduction of the new regulatory body for the sector that ensures artist welfare.